asgcfigueiredo/MERLIN/README.md

 ### Prerequisites

 MERLIN was designed in a Windows environment.
-To run the tool is necessary Python v3, Java v8 and [maven](https://maven.apache.org/).
+To run the tool is necessary  Java 1.8.0, Python 3.8.0 and [Maven 3.6.0](https://maven.apache.org/).

 ### Installing